sudo-project/sudo/INSTALL.md

 ## System requirements

-To build sudo from the source distribution you need a POSIX-compliant operating system (any modern version of BSD, Linux, or Unix should work), an ANSI/ISO C compiler that supports the "long long" type, variadic macros (a C99 feature) as well as the ar, make, and ranlib utilities.
+To build sudo from the source distribution you will need a POSIX-compliant operating system (any modern version of BSD, Linux, or Unix should work), a C compiler that conforms to ISO C99 or higher, and the ar, make, and ranlib utilities.

-If you wish to modify the parser then you will need flex version 2.5.2 or later and either bison or byacc (sudo comes with a pre-generated parser).
+If you wish to modify the parser then you will need flex version 2.5.2 or later and either bison or byacc (sudo comes with a parser generated with GNU bison).
 You'll also have to run configure with the --with-devel option or pass DEVEL=1 to make.
 You can get flex from https://github.com/westes/flex/.
 You can get GNU bison from https://ftp.gnu.org/pub/gnu/bison/ or any GNU mirror.

 Some systems will also require that development library packages be